Zero-Tang/NoirVisor/README.md

 NoirVisor is coded in the C programming language, Assembly and Rust. \
 **NO C++ CODES ARE ACCEPTED IN THIS PROJECT!**

+You should consult the [contribution guidelines](./contributing.md) and [code of conduct](./code_of_conduct.md) while making contributions.

 ## Rust
-If your patch includes Rust codes, make sure it could pass `cargo clippy` checks!
+If your patch includes Rust codes, make sure it could pass `cargo clippy --all` checks!
 No warnings and errors are allowed. \
 If you believe `clippy` is prompting dubious warnings and errors, do not put `#[allow(...)]` on your own.
 Instead, report in your PR and state why you think that is false positive. \
 If it is really is false positive, relevant suppression will be put.